Coffee: Brewing

 The espresso method forces hot pressurized water through finely-ground coffee.
 As a result of brewing under high pressure (typically 9 bar), the espresso beverage is more concentrated (as much as 10 to 15 times the quantity of coffee to water as gravity-brewing methods can produce) and has a more complex physical and chemical constitution.
 A well-prepared espresso has a reddish-brown foam called crema that floats on the surface.
 Other pressurized water methods include the moka pot and vacuum coffee maker.
 The AeroPress also works similarly, moving a column of water through a bed of coffee.

-Cold brew coffee is made by steeping coarsely ground beans in cold water for several hours, then filtering them.
+Cold brew coffee is made by steeping coarsely-ground beans in cold water for several hours, then filtering them.
 This results in a brew lower in acidity than most hot-brewing methods.

 Serving

 Once brewed, coffee may be served in a variety of ways.
 Drip-brewed, percolated, or French-pressed/cafetière coffee may be served as white coffee with a dairy product such as milk or cream, or dairy substitute, or as black coffee with no such addition.
 It may be sweetened with sugar or artificial sweetener.
 When served cold, it is called iced coffee.
+Popular iced coffee options include frappés, iced lattes, or stronger brewed coffee served with ice.

 Espresso-based coffee has a variety of possible presentations.
 In its most basic form, an espresso is served alone as a shot or short black, or with hot water added, when it is known as Caffè Americano.
 A long black is made by pouring a double espresso into an equal portion of water, retaining the crema, unlike Caffè Americano.
 Milk is added in various forms to an espresso: steamed milk makes a caffè latte, equal parts steamed milk and milk froth make a cappuccino, and a dollop of hot foamed milk on top creates a caffè macchiato.
-A flat white is prepared by adding steamed hot milk (microfoam) to two espresso shots.
-It has less milk than a latte, but both are varieties of coffee to which the milk can be added in such a way as to create a decorative surface pattern.
+A flat white is prepared by adding steamed hot milk (microfoam) to two espresso shots; it has less milk than a latte, but both are varieties of coffee to which the milk can be added in such a way as to create a decorative surface pattern.
 Such effects are known as latte art.

-Coffee is frequently served iced.
-Popular options include Frappés, Iced lattes, or stronger brewed coffee served with ice.

-Coffee can also be incorporated with alcohol to produce a variety of beverages: it is combined with whiskey in Irish coffee, and it forms the base of alcoholic coffee liqueurs such as Kahlúa and Tia Maria.
+Coffee can be incorporated with alcohol to produce a variety of beverages: it is combined with whiskey in Irish coffee, and it forms the base of alcoholic coffee liqueurs such as Kahlúa and Tia Maria.
 Some craft beers have coffee or coffee extracts added to the beer, although porter and stout beers may have a coffee-like taste solely due to roasted grains.